29 Ways To Serve Chickpeas That Kids Will Love

 What About Packaged Chickpea Snacks?

 There are lots of new bean-based snacks on the market–and I’m all for it!
-Chickpea “puffs” and even chocolate-covered chickpeas are a nice baby step toward the whole food, especially for reluctant kids (and grown-ups).
+Bagged chickpea “puffs” and even chocolate-covered chickpeas are a nice baby step toward the whole food, especially for reluctant kids (and grown-ups).
+Look for them at the grocery store.
 Are puffs the same as eating the whole chickpea?
 No, but they may help chickpeas seem less intimidating and more acceptable when they’re presented this way, like a bridge toward the real deal.

 Biena Chickpea Snacks